 The container technology stack is further described in Figure A below as provided by NIST.

-The container technology stack, depicted in Figure A above, includes the following components:
+The container technology stack includes the following components:

 - Host OS (such as Windows or Linux server).